Skip to content

 • If you see a message that your fork is not up to date - tap on the Sync fork button and follow the instructions

-• Continue with the Create GH_PAT section
+• Continue with Create GitHub Personal Access Token

 • Instructions to delete a repository are found at GitHub Docs